wkrueger/nextpress/README.md

     - `/perform-password-reset` `{ pwd1, pwd2, requestId }`
     - `/logout`
   - `userRoutes(opts).html` generates preset next.js routes for the workflow (add to root app)
-    - `/auth/password-reset` password reset form the email will link to.
-Create the layout on `./pages/auth/password-reset.tsx`.
-May be overriden.
     - `/auth/validate?seq=<hash>` validation route the email will link to.
-- GET routes
+- GET routes: Links sent to the emails
   - `/auth/validate?seq=`
   - `/auth/forgotPassword?seq=`
+- Required additional setup:
+  - Create a route for displaying simple messages (default path `/auth/message.tsx`), this receives the `title` and `content` props.
+  - Create a route for the password reset form (default at `/auth/password-reset-form`).
+This route receives the `requestId` prop.

 TODO